prernagarsole/MultiModalClassifier/README.md

 8. A Google Colab notebook was made to serve the REST API, show predictions from a json file, and display the results.

+# Compare the inference performance improvement (e.g., speed improvement over the original TF/Pytorch inference) of your selected feature.

+Tensorflow's flow model provided predictions at a rate of no more than 10 frames per second.
+The trained model was then transferred to the onnx format and then to the openvino runtime.
+From the aforementioned findings, I was roughly given 130 frames per second with good prediction.

+A collection of C++ libraries with C and Python bindings called OpenVINO Runtime offers a standard API for delivering inference solutions on the platform of your choosing.
+To read an Intermediate Representation (IR), ONNX, or PaddlePaddle model and run it on your chosen devices, use the OpenVINO Runtime API.

+Plugin architecture is used by OpenVINO Runtime.
+Its plugins are software parts that include a full implementation for inference on a specific Intel® hardware component, such as a CPU, GPU, or VPU.
+Each plugin implements the unified API and offers extra hardware-specific APIs for setting up devices or API compatibility between the underlying plugin backend and OpenVINO Runtime.

 # MultiModalClassifier

 This is a project repo for multi-modal deep learning classifier with popular models from Tensorflow and Pytorch.
 The goal of these baseline models is to provide a template to build on and can be a starting point for any new ideas, applications.
 If you want to learn basics of ML and DL, please refer this repo: https://github.com/lkk688/DeepDataMiningLearning.